awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

 ## Updating an add\-on<a name="updating-an-add-on"></a>

 Amazon EKS doesn't automatically update an add\-on when new versions are released or after you update your cluster to a new Kubernetes minor version\.
 To update an add\-on for an existing cluster, you must initiate the update\.
 After you initiate the update, Amazon EKS updates the add\-on for you\.
 Before updating an add\-on, review the current documentation for the add\-on\.
-For a list of available add\-ons, see [Available Amazon EKS add\-ons](eks-add-ons.md#workloads-add-ons-available-add-ons)\.
+For a list of available add\-ons, see [Available Amazon EKS add\-ons from Amazon EKS](eks-add-ons.md#workloads-add-ons-available-add-ons)\.

 You can update an Amazon EKS add\-on using `eksctl`, the AWS Management Console, or the AWS CLI\.